 Proteins play a variety of roles in structural, transport, enzymatic and signalling functions.
 This concept focuses on the structure and properties of proteins and how temperature and pH may contribute to the denaturation of proteins.
-The structure of a protein is related to its function.
+Similarly, enzymes and the rate at which they catalyse reactions are influenced by temperature and pH of the environment.
+The effects of other factors such as enzyme and substrate concentration on the rate of reaction are also explored in this concept.

-Learning Outcomes (m) Explain primary structure, secondary structure, tertiary structure and quaternary structure of proteins, and describe the types of bonds that hold the molecule in shape (hydrogen, ionic, and disulfide bonds, and hydrophobic interactions). (n) Explain the effects of temperature and pH on protein structure.
-(0) Describe the molecular structure of the following proteins and explain how the structure of each protein relates to the function it plays: haemoglobin (transport) collagen (structural) G-protein linked receptor (signalling) (knowledge of details of the number of amino acids and types of secondary structures present is not required.) (p) Explain the mode of action of enzymes in terms of an active site, enzyme-substrate complex, lowering of activation energy and enzyme specificity using the lock-and-key and induced-fit hypotheses. (q) Investigate and explain the effects of temperature, pH, enzyme concentration and substrate concentration on the rate of an enzyme-catalysed reaction by measuring rates of formation of products (e.g. measuring gas produced using catalase) or rate of disappearance of substrate (e.g. using amylase, starch and iodine). (r) Describe the structure of competitive and non-competitive inhibitors with reference to the binding sites of the inhibitor.
+Learning Outcomes (k) Explain primary structure, secondary structure, tertiary structure and quaternary structure of proteins, and describe the types of bonds that hold the molecule in shape (hydrogen, ionic, and disulfide bonds, and hydrophobic interactions).
+(I) Explain the effects of temperature and pH on protein structure. (m) Describe the molecular structure of the haemoglobin protein and explain how its structure relates to its function in transport.
+(Knowledge of details of the number of amino acids and types of secondary structures present is not required.) (n) Explain the mode of action of enzymes in terms of an active site, enzyme-substrate complex, lowering of activation energy and enzyme specificity using the lock-and-key and induced-fit hypotheses.

+(o) Investigate and explain the effects of temperature, pH, enzyme concentration and substrate concentration on the rate of an enzyme-catalysed reaction by measuring rates of formation of products (e.g. measuring gas produced using catalase) or rate of disappearance of substrate (e.g. using amylase, starch and iodine).